Crash reporter: Ubuntu Error tracker

 Ubuntu hosts a public error tracker at errors.ubuntu.com which collects hundreds of thousands of error reports daily from millions of machines.
 If a program crashes on Ubuntu, a crash handler (such as Apport) will notify the user and offer to report the crash.
 If the user chooses to report the crash, the details (possibly including a core dump) will be uploaded to an Ubuntu server (daisy.ubuntu.com) for analysis.
 A core dump is automatically processed to create a stack trace and crash signature.
 The crash signature is used to classify subsequent crash reports caused by the same error.

 GNOME

-Bug Buddy is the crash reporting tool used by the GNOME platform.
+Bug Buddy was a reporting tool used by the GNOME platform.
 When an application using the GNOME libraries crashes, Bug Buddy generates a stack trace using gdb and invites the user to submit the report to the GNOME bugzilla.
 The user can add comments and view the details of the crash report.